 EVENT: Greater Shepparton City Council in partnership with the Shepparton Regional Reconciliation Group and Rumbalara Aboriginal Cooperative host an annual Apology Breakfast to the mark the anniversary of Kevin Rudd's 2008 apology to the stolen generations.

 Diversity Week occurs in March each year to celebrate the cultural diversity which makes up our country and local communities.
 A variety of events occur during this week throughout Greater Shepparton to celebrate our rich cultural diversity.

-Harmony Day on 21 March is a day of cultural respect for everyone who calls Australia home.
+Harmony Day is on 21 March and is a day of cultural respect for everyone who calls Australia home, it celebrates the cohesive and inclusive nature of our Country.
 Harmony Day began in 1999 as a way to promote a tolerant and culturally diverse society and is an opportunity for everyone to come together and participate in local activities.
 Orange is the colour chosen to represent Harmony Day, wearing orange clothing and/or the distinctive orange ribbon is a great way to show support for cultural diversity within the community and Australia.

 Refugee Week is always held from Sunday to Saturday of the week which includes the June World Refugee Day.
 Refugee Week is Australia’s peak annual activity to raise awareness about the issues affecting refugees and to celebrate the positive contributions made by refugees to Australian society.

 EVENT: Greater Shepparton City Council in partnership with many local organisations organise a launch for Refugee Week with a free event that includes entertainment, food and information.
 Council releases a ‘Calendar of Events’, which details any events throughout the region.